JetBrains/amper/docs/Documentation.md

 Product type describes the target platform and the type of the project at the same time.
 Below is the list of supported product types:

-- `lib` - a reusable Amper library which could be used as dependency by other modules in the Amper project.
+- `lib` - a reusable Amper library which could be used as a dependency by other modules in the Amper project.
 - `jvm/app` - a JVM console or desktop application
 - `windows/app` - a mingw64 app
 - `linux/app` - a native linux application